Titoutee/SOSim/README.md

 One example direct consequence is that memory words' length is statically defined as `8-bit` wide, no matter the surrounding memory configuration.

 [More about paging and related mechanisms](https://pages.cs.wisc.edu/~remzi/OSTEP/#book-chapters)

+SOSim also implements a minimalist virtual machine for the emulation of a small allocation language to play around with allocations.
+It simply permits the user to

 **/!\\**
 _**The simulator does not include CPU emulation; it only serves as a memory simulator.**_